KINZEE97/users-manegment-api/README.md

 ---

-##Stacks used in this api
+## Stacks used in this api
--Typscript
+- Typscript
--Node.js
+- Node.js
--Express
+- Express
--Prisma
+- Prisma
--PostgreSQL
+- PostgreSQL